Chocolate Avocado Mousse (Paleo + Vegan!)

 - Whipped Coconut Cream (or Traditional Whipped Cream if you don’t have dietary restrictions)

-- Fresh Berries–strawberries, blackberries, raspberries, blueberries.
+- Fresh Berries–fresh raspberries, strawberries, blackberries, and blueberries.
 They’re all good!

 - Cacao Nibs.
 If you want a little crunch without added sugar.
 (Be aware: cacao nibs are unsweetened + can run bitter if you’re not used to them!)

 - Toasted Hazelnuts.
 Sort of gives this chocolate avocado pudding a Nutella vibe!

 - Sliced Almonds.
 I love almonds and chocolate.